Christian Formation

 The inaugural Powell Lecture is on Thursday February 12, 2026, when we host the Rev. Dr. Andrew McGowan, Dean and President and McFaddin Professor of Anglican Studies and Pastoral Theology at the Berkeley Divinity School at Yale.

-Please mark your calendars to join us for Choral Evensong, a wine and cheese reception, and Dr. McGowan’s lecture touching on themes of theology, mission, ecclesiology, justice and Anglo-Catholicism.
+Please mark your calendars to join us for Choral Evensong, a wine and cheese reception, and Dr. McGowan’s lecture entitled: “The Tabernacle and the Streets: Reserving the Eucharist and Feeding the Poor.”

 Parish Quiet Days